gcallah/PropArgs/README.md

 # PropArgs
-A module for systematically organizing user preferences acquired from a database, env vars, a parameter file, or user choices.
+A module for systematically organizing user preferences acquired from a data store, env vars, a parameter file, the command line and/or user choices.

 ## How it Works